Start and Finish Points: Nairobi to Cape Town

 DAY 24: Chobe National Park to Kasane (B / L / D)

 On returning to camp there will be some free time to relax at leisure - perhaps taking a boat cruise on the Chobe River (Optional) or just spend the time relaxing by the swimming pool.

 DAY 25: Kasane to Maun (B /L / D)

 Maun is the starting point for travel into the Delta.
 This evening preparations will be made and supplies packed for this short excursion.
-A small day pack is recommended for travellers joining this excursion.
+A small day pack is recommended for travellers for this excursion.
 The trip leader will give a full briefing on what is needed and what to expect prior to the trip into the Delta.

 DAY 26: Maun to Okavango Delta (B / L / D)

 The Delta is a huge expanse of water, which has travelled from the Angolan highlands, spreading out to form the largest inland delta in the world.
 Studded with exotic islands, the Delta is renowned for its incredible variety of bird life and animals and is unique to Southern Africa.

 Here there is the opportunity to take the included overnight excursion into the Delta.
 After an early start the expedition vehicle will be packed and from Maun the group will drive north for a couple of hours to reach the mokoro polers' station.
-The Delta region has many remote villagers where families live in a traditional way and these villages can only be reached using this traditional form of transport.
+The Delta region has many remote villages where families live in a traditional way and these villages can only be reached using this traditional form of transport.
 Mokoros are traditional dug-out canoes manoeuvred through the waterways by local guides who “pole” them through the reeds.
 At the Mokoro station the group will meet the 'polers' and supplies will be packed before heading out on the waterways.
 After a couple of hours along the waterways the group will arrive at the mobile tented camp situated in the heart of the Okavango.

 DAY 27: Okavango Delta to Maun (B/ L / D)